an0nctf01/an0nctf01/README.md

   Ethical hacker & cybersecurity enthusiast from the Balkans, mastering exploits and pushing boundaries.
 Evolving through real-world challenges and making an impact in the security community.

 - 🔐 Experienced Ethical Hacker & Security Researcher
-- 💻 Skilled in Python, C, JavaScript, Bash, and more
+- 💻 Skilled in Python, C, JavaScript, HTML,CSS,Java, and more
 - 🛠️ Proficient with tools like Arch Linux, Metasploit, Nmap, Wireshark, Burp Suite
 - 🌐 Passionate about cybersecurity, penetration testing, and exploit development
 - 📚 Always learning the latest in hacking techniques and software development